debiki/talkyard-prod-one/README.md

-Effective Discussions (ED) — Production Installation
+Effective Discussions production installation
 ================

+For one single server.

 Warning 1: As of now, only use this, if you understand Git and Docker (or want to take risks & learn).